 A 3NM circle drawn around the center of MetLife Stadium includes every paved surface at Teterboro Airport, but as long as you are talking to tower you are okay.
 So don't think flying inside the stadium is legally necessary.
 Besides, even on a calm wind day, turning inside the stadium makes a stable approach impossible:

-Figure: Teterboro ILS Runway 06 Circle to Runway 01, Unstable Approach, No wind, from GoogleEarth with Eddie's Scribbles.
+Teterboro ILS Runway 06 Circle to Runway 01, unstable approach, no wind, from GoogleEarth with my notes.

 If you limit yourself to 25° bank (as you should) turning inside of the stadium will cause you to rollout on final for Runway 01 just 0.75 nm from touchdown at an altitude of 250' above the runway.
 That's half your professed stable approach height!

 Starting the turn so as to maneuver just outside of the stadium, Xanadu, and towers, you roll out exactly where you need to be for a stable approach, 1.57 nm from touchdown at 500 feet above the runway: